Table of Contents

 Hydroplaning Liability

-If a driver loses control due to hydroplaning and causes an accident, they may still be held liable under California negligence laws.
+If a driver loses control due to hydroplaning and causes an accident, they may still be liable under California negligence laws.
 Courts typically consider whether the driver:

 - Traveled at an appropriate speed for the conditions.